Leaving Cesky Krumlov

 Visiting With Locals

-One of the things that travelling with OAT (Overseas Adventure Tours) promotes is the chance to actually meet the local people.
+One of the things that travelling with OAT (Overseas Adventure Travel) promotes is the chance to actually meet the local people.
 One night we had dinner at the home of a local resident outside of Slavonice.
 We spent time to get to know the woman, toured her large garden and learned about the products she made from the garden herbs.
 It was a great home cooked meal.
 The group brought her different gifts from their home towns.

 The final immersion activity was a morning spent at a goat farm.
 We got to see the process for tending the goats and the process to make goat cheese.
 It was so good we wanted to take a supply home.
 The group worked together with the family to make a typical lunch meal.
 And of course, we got local Czech liquors and beers.